timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

     impl-groupId: org.osgi.enroute.examples.microservice
     impl-version: 0.0.1-SNAPSHOT
     Y: :
+{: .shell }

 ### Define Runtime Entity

 Our Microservice is composed of the following elements:
 * A rest-service
-* An implementation of JAX-RS
+* An implementation of JAX-RS (org.apache.johnzon.core)
-* A database.
+* An in memory database (H2).

-and we express this as runtime Requirements in the `rest-app/rest-app.bndrun` file as follows:
+These dependencies are expressed as runtime Requirements in the `rest-app/rest-app.bndrun` file:

 {% highlight shell-session %}
 index: target/index.xml